 Some states offer the option of paying your spend-down amount directly to the state, rather than showing proof of medical expenses.
 This "pay-in spend-down" option can be useful for people who need Medicaid coverage but who may not have enough medical expenses in a given period to maintain their eligibility.
 Not all states with medically needy programs or the 209(b) spend-down option offer the pay-in spend-down option.
 A few that do are Illinois, New York, and Missouri.

-Some states have chosen to expand Medicaid under the Affordable Care Act to low-income adults under age 65.
+Most states have chosen to expand Medicaid under the Affordable Care Act to low-income adults under age 65.
 In these states, some people who might previously have qualified for Medicaid under a medically needy program may now qualify more easily, under the terms of the state's Medicaid expansion.
 However, Medicaid expansion does not affect those who are 65 or older.
 Because the elderly often have significant medical expenses in the form of long-term care costs, medically needy programs remain important for them.